 figure 7: logs of impacted Pods

 While this single micro-service is showing errors, all others seem to work fine.
-We can still view our application, even if it is in a limited state with problems in the service.
-Again, using the Octant to discover the front-ended IP address that is allocated within HAProxy for our application.
+We can still view our application, even if it is in a limited state with problems in the service, again, using the Octant to discover the front-ended IP address that is allocated within HAProxy for our application.
 Figure 8 shows the IP allocated and confirms that in Figure 9 by cross-referencing the actual configuration file in our HAProxy virtual machine to match the IP address of the service frontend-external-2, 10.150.165.134. (this was automatically built when we instantiated the service of type LoadBalancer for our application).
 Since HAProxy is being replaced by the NSX ALB, in later releases you will be able to cross-reference IP information directly using the NSX ALB interface and IPAM features.

 figure 8: Services view from Octant